SEIR-7-06/react-component-lifecycle-remote/readme.md

 **What do you use lifecycle methods for?**

-Making asynchronous requests (ajax calls), binding event listeners to components, animating components (once they've rendered), and optimizing for performance (shouldComponentUpdate).
+Making asynchronous requests (API calls), binding event listeners to components, animating components (once they've rendered), and optimizing for performance (shouldComponentUpdate).

 **Why is it called a lifecycle?**
 It's an action that repeats in a specific order.